CANADA’S NEW TAKE-OVER BID REGIME

-The key elements of the changes would mandate a 105-day minimum deposit period, a 50 per cent minimum tender requirement, and a compulsory 10-day extension of bids where a bidder has received tenders of more than 50 per cent of outstanding securities.
+The key elements of the changes mandate a 105-day minimum deposit period, a 50 per cent minimum tender requirement, and a compulsory 10-day extension of bids where a bidder has received tenders of more than 50 per cent of outstanding securities.

 The changes appear to represent a meaningful adjustment between the power of boards and the power of shareholders, a fairly clear standard that stakeholders say will result in regulators stepping out of the fray and removing themselves as arbiters as to when rights plans fall away.

 By many accounts, however, any measures that restrain regulators’ involvement are a good thing.
-But undermining the efficacy of poison pills won’t completely dilute the historical tension between judges, who have been prone to give boards a liberal hand on the basis of the business judgment rule, and securities tribunals, which tend to be less deferential to directors.
+Undermining the efficacy of poison pills won’t completely dilute the historical tension between judges, who have been prone to give boards a liberal hand on the basis of the business judgment rule, and securities tribunals, which tend to be less deferential to directors.
 The amendments, after all, do not address broader defensive tactics that are available to targets, and securities commissions will still have to deal with these.
 It’s unlikely that regulators will abandon their role, for example, in determining whether private placements to white knights are legitimate or in invoking their public-interest jurisdiction to override directors’ decisions.

 On the other hand, applications for exemptions from the 50 per cent minimum tender bid required by the proposed amendments may flourish, filling the hearing void potentially left by a prescriptive bid period.
 It remains to be seen, then, whether the new regime will make hostile M&A any less hostile.
 It could just move the fight to other venues.

-The demise of Superior Plus Corp.’s $982 million deal to acquire Canexus Corp. is not without its upside for M&A stakeholders subject to the Competition Act: the transaction represents the first time Canada’s Competition Bureau has approved a transaction based upon the efficiencies defense.
+The demise of Superior Plus Corp.’s C$982 million deal to acquire Canexus Corp. is not without its upside for M&A stakeholders subject to the Competition Act: the transaction represents the first time Canada’s Competition Bureau has approved a transaction based upon the efficiencies defense.

 It’s also one of the rare occasions on which the Bureau didn’t go along with a US Federal Trade Commission’s decision to challenge a merger.
 The deal aborted when the parties could not reach an extension agreement following the FTC’s announcement that it would challenge the deal.

 Both Superior and Canexus are Canadian companies headquartered in Alberta.
-But both also operate in the US, making the merger subject to FTC review.
+Both also operate in the US, making the merger subject to FTC review.
 If the deal had gone through, the new company and competitor AkzoNobel would have controlled 80 per cent of the total sodium chlorate production capacity in North America.
 Sodium chlorate is a chemical used to bleach wood pulp that is then processed into paper, tissue, diaper liners and other products.

 On June 27, 2016, the FTC announced it was challenging the transaction because it would significantly reduce competition in the North American market for sodium chlorate.
 The next day, the CB reached much the same conclusion regarding the Canadian market, but it cleared the acquisition on the basis of the efficiencies that the merger would have created.